awesome1888/docker-build-tool/README.md

     run.js
 ~~~~

-Whe have two apps there, united into one installation described in `all.development.yml`.
+We have two apps there, combined into one installation described in `all.development.yml`.
 For example, like this:

 ~~~~
 version: '3'